sat-clique/garrett/README.md

 `garrett` has only a single runtime dependency: `libarchive`.

-This tool can be built like a regular CMake project:
+`garrett` is a regular CMake project.
+To build it, run

 ```
 mkdir build && cd build